gradle/gradle/subprojects/docs/src/docs/release/notes.md

 which causes the exception `javax.net.ssl.SSLException: No PSK available.
 Unable to resume`.
 If you run into this issue, we recommend updating to the latest minor JDK version.

+## IDE integration

+### Importing projects with custom source sets

+This version of Gradle fixes problems with projects that use custom source sets, like additional functional test source sets.

+Custom source sets are now imported into Eclipse automatically and no longer require manual configuration in the build.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.